-Ever since March 2016, when Flickr’s greatest features were only available if you paid.
+Ever since March 2016, Flickr’s greatest features were only available if you paid.
 The incredible Auto-Uploadr is gone, and I still damn miss it.

 Auto-Uploadr was such a huge convenience to us, and even though we have fast internet, the web upload tool is such a pain in the *** and it’s almost as if they purposefully did this to entice us to pay.

 I’ve literally waited a whole weekend for just 1 batch to upload.
 I’M SICK OF THESE DAMN STRATEGIC MONEY-MAKING MOVES ON THIS DAMN WEBSITE.
+Get it together Flickr.

 August: the time to get things done.
 I have a whole list of things I want to do but have never had the clock ticking on my side.
 Now it is, and I’ve got to get a lot done.

 I have organised my tasks by separating them into either hobby-related or priorities.
 So far, that big list of jobs is gradually deteriorating and leaving no trace of worry behind.
 After a few more days, Nishat will be a free elf as she can sell those stupid games she hates, she can play whatever games she hasn’t finished (like Final Fantasy XII) and go around taking photos all in the next few weeks!

 Although, life gets in the way.
 Responsibility tends to throw me off from a cliff into procrastination whilst I was happily trekking to ultimate relaxation.
 I can’t just relax because I have to do those normal everyday tasks that wouldn’t be so difficult if it wasn’t for people breathing down my neck.